Scroll to content

 Ways you can help at home

-Please ask you child about their day and what they have learnt, those conversations are fundamental in embedding their learning at home.
-Check dojo to ensure that all messages and work shared is celebrated.
+Please ask your child about their day and what they have learnt, those conversations are fundamental in embedding their learning at home.
+I will continue to support these conversations with class Dojo points.

 Key Links to useful websites